Scarabaeus1031/NEXAH/RESEARCH/README.md

 Validation is not optional.

-It defines what is operationally considered real inside the system.
+It determines what is operationally considered meaningful inside the system.

 ---